spinnaker/spinnaker.io/content/en/docs/community/get-involved/contributing/code/developer-guides/_index.md

 ---
-title: "Developer How Tos"
+title: 'Developer How Tos'
-linkTitle: "Developer How Tos"
+linkTitle: 'Developer How Tos'
-weight: 2
 description: >
   Guides for developers and plugin creators.
 ---